SekenderNaveed1/TOSCheck/README.md

 Nope.
 Everything happens locally.
 If you drag your tax returns in here, that’s on you.

+##### Using an API key
+TOSCheck runs 100% locally by default.
+If you add an `OPENAI_API_KEY` or any cloud endpoint in your `.env`, requests will go through that provider’s servers.
+Your data then follows their Terms of Service, not this tool’s — so read them before you do.

 **How accurate is it?**
 Pretty solid.
-It’s not perfect, but it catches the big-ticket stuff — arbitration, vague language, “we may change these terms,” and data sharing.
+It’s not perfect, but it catches the big-ticket stuff like arbitration, vague language, “we may change these terms,” and data sharing.
-I didn’t test it with F1 scores or benchmarks or any of that academic stuff, this isn’t a paper.
+I didn’t run formal benchmarks or F1 scores since this isn’t a research paper, just something built to work in practice.
-But on real-world docs?
-It did surprisingly well.
-Like “wait, that actually worked” levels of good.
+On real-world docs, it performed surprisingly well.
+The kind of “wait, that actually worked” level of good.

 **Why make this at all?**
 Because people scroll through “I agree” like muscle memory, and companies count on that.